About the Israel Museum, Jerusalem

 The Israel Museum, Jerusalem, Celebrates 50th Anniversary in 2015

-Jerusalem, Israel, October 27, 2014 — The Israel Museum, Jerusalem, will celebrate its 50th Anniversary in 2015 with a year-long series of special exhibitions reflecting on the Museum’s achievements since its founding and underscoring the local and universal dimensions of the Museum’s collections and programming.
-From collection-based exhibitions uniting seminal works from across the Museum’s encyclopedic holdings to displays showcasing masterworks on loan from sister institutions, the Museum’s anniversary year will feature the shared narratives of cultures and civilizations worldwide.
-Special focus will be given to the trajectory of Israel’s own visual culture from its roots in Europe more than 100 years ago, to the founding of the Museum in 1965, and through the present day.
-Major gifts across all of the Museum’s collections that have been committed since the Museum’s renewal in 2010 will also go on view throughout the year, highlighting the breadth of support worldwide that has contributed to the ongoing growth of the Museum’s encyclopedic holdings, especially in honor of this milestone year.
+Jerusalem (February 9, 2015) — The Israel Museum, Jerusalem, celebrates its 50th Anniversary in 2015 with a year-long series of special exhibitions reflecting on the Museum’s achievements since its founding and underscoring the local and universal dimensions of its collections and programming.
+From exhibitions uniting seminal works from across the Museum’s encyclopedic holdings, to displays showcasing masterworks on loan from sister institutions, the Museum’s anniversary year features the shared narratives of cultures and civilizations worldwide.
+Special focus is given to the trajectory of Israel’s own visual culture, from its roots in Europe more than 100 years ago, to the founding of the Museum in 1965, through the present day.
+Major gifts across all of the Museum’s collections that have been committed since the Museum’s renewal in 2010 are also on view throughout the year, highlighting the breadth of support worldwide that has contributed to the ongoing growth of the Museum’s encyclopedic holdings.

 “It is a rare privilege to have led the Museum’s Board of Directors for more than a decade, and it is particularly rewarding now as we celebrate this tremendous institutional milestone,” said Isaac Molho, Chairman of the Museum’s Board.
 “When he founded our Museum five decades ago, Teddy Kollek envisioned a truly encyclopedic museum in Israel.
 In the years since, the Museum has succeeded in creating meaningful connections with cultures from around the globe and with our nation’s creative heritage.
 I am certain that the Museum’s message of universalism, emanating from Jerusalem, will continue to resonate across the world’s cultural landscape within Israel and internationally.”